davidson16807/tectonics.cpp/spike/models/genes/designing-an-evolutionary-model.md

 ### Reaction Diffusion Patterns
 Now that that we've discussed body segments, I'd next like to discuss a general mechanism through which segmentation could develop.

 Before we go on, I highly recommend you go out and read Turing (1952), who discusses the subject.
-It is a seminal paper written by a famous man, and if that weren't enough he makes it a point to provide gentle introductions to foundational concepts across a wide range of subjects including physics, chemistry, biology, and mathematics.
+It is a seminal paper written by a well reknown scientist, and if that weren't enough he makes it a point to provide gentle introductions to foundational concepts across a wide range of subjects including physics, chemistry, biology, and mathematics.
 There is even a brief cameo mention of computer science, hinting at things then to come for that discipline.
 Some parts may be inaccessible to you, but Turing anticipates this and you can safely ignore parts you're not interested in.
 Overall, it's a great paper for anyone who likes shoring up their cross discipline knowledge.

 One important insight I took from Turing is that an organism can only assume certain body plans, and the body plans that are available to the organism depend highly on scale.
 This applies very liberally to any life as we know it, and as we will see it very likely applies to many forms of life as we do *not* know it.